SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_DRAWING_BACKEND.md

 The canvas layer above that split is also important:

 - `DrawingCanvas` records public drawing intent
-- `DrawingCanvasBatcher<TPixel>` prepares commands and constructs `CompositionScene`
+- `DrawingCanvasBatcher<TPixel>` prepares commands and constructs `DrawingCommandBatch` values
-- `DefaultDrawingBackend` executes the prepared scene on a CPU destination
+- `DefaultDrawingBackend` executes the retained scene on a CPU destination

 ## Building The Flush Scene